MMMBop: Chart performance

 On the chart dated May 3, 1997, "MMMBop" debuted at number 16 on the US Billboard Hot 100.
 On the chart dated May 10, 1997, the song rose to No. 6.
 It continued to rise the next week, reaching No. 2.
 On the chart dated May 24, 1997, the song topped the Billboard Hot 100, staying there for three weeks before falling to No. 2.

 Music video

 A music video was produced to promote the single, directed by American film, television and music video director Tamra Davis.
 It features the Hanson brothers singing and playing their instruments in a suburban living room.
 In between, there are clips of them entering a cave, ending up on a beach.
 Other scenes show them playing around in a city, dancing on the Moon, driving a car or appearing in old footage of Albert Einstein.

+Legacy

+"MMMBop" was voted the best single of the year in The Village Voice Pazz & Jop critics poll, while also topping critics' polls from such media as Rolling Stone, Spin, and VH1, and was ranked number 20 on VH1's "100 Greatest Songs of the 90s", as well as number 98 on VH1's "100 Greatest Songs of the Past 25 Years".
+In 2003, English music journalist Paul Morley included "MMMBop" in his list of "Greatest Pop Single of All Time".
+In 2021, Rolling Stone ranked it as the ninth-best boy band song of all time.

 Track listings

 All songs were written by Isaac Hanson, Taylor Hanson, and Zac Hanson.
 Additional songwriters are noted in parentheses.